marshmallow-code/apispec/docs/using_plugins.rst

 apispec will respect schema modifiers such as ``exclude`` and ``partial`` in the generated schema definition.
 If a schema is initialized with modifiers, apispec will treat each combination of modifiers as a unique schema definition.

 Custom Fields
-***************
+*************

-By default, apispec knows how to map class of the provided marshmallow fields to the correct OpenAPI type.
-If your custom field sub-classes a standard marshmallow field class then it will inherit the default mapping.
-If you want to override the OpenAPI type in the generated definitions for schemas with custom fields, use the `apispec.ext.marshmallow.MarshmallowPlugin.map_to_openapi_type` decorator.
-This can be invoked with either a pair of strings which provide the OpenAPI type, or a marshmallow field that has the same target mapping.
+apispec maps built-in marshmallow fields to OpenAPI types and formats.
+If your custom field subclasses a standard marshmallow `Field` class then it will inherit the default mapping.
+If you want to override the OpenAPI type and format for custom fields, use the
+`map_to_openapi_type <apispec.ext.marshmallow.MarshmallowPlugin.map_to_openapi_type>`
+decorator.
+It can be invoked with either a pair of strings providing the OpenAPI type and format, or a marshmallow `Field` that has the desired target mapping.

 .. code-block:: python